 9. Christmas Desserts in Australia

-It’s also not surprising that the traditional desserts served up on Christmas Day are different to what you’d find in the Northern Hemisphere, especially back in England.
+It’s also not surprising that the traditional desserts served up on Christmas Day are different to what you’d find in the Northern Hemisphere, especially compared to the UK.

 While a Christmas pudding or mince pies might still be served, they will usually be offered alongside other options more suitable for summer weather.